What Is NFP?

 NFP Awareness Week

-NFP Awareness Week is July 25 -31, 2021.
-This year’s theme, selected by the USCCB, is “To Have, To Hold, To Honor.”
+NFP Awareness Week is July 24 – 30, 2022.
+This year’s theme, selected by the USCCB, is “Called to the Joy of Love.”
 The dates of Natural Family Planning Awareness Week highlight the anniversary of the papal encyclical Humanae Vitae (July 25), which articulates Catholic beliefs about human sexuality, conjugal love, and responsible parenthood.
-The dates also mark the feast of Saints Joachim and Anne (July 26), the parents of the Blessed Mother, which has been designated by Pope Francis feast as World Grandparents Day, a fitting commemoration during National NFP Awareness Week!
+The dates also mark the feast of Saints Joachim and Anne (July 26) the parents of the Blessed Mother, grandparents of Jesus.
+Pope Francis has instituted the fourth Sunday in July (this year the 24th), close to the feast of Sts.
+Joachim and Anne, as World Day for Grandparents, a fitting commemoration during National NFP Awareness Week.

 Couple to Couple League